Azaemeki13/Bside/README.md

 - Worked on frontend services, state management, data integration, and application logic to connect the interface to the backend.
 - Helped keep the project aligned with the intended user experience and overall product goals.

+### nacao
+- Worked mainly on backend development, with a strong focus on the social and real-time features of the application.
+- Implemented direct messaging and real-time communication using WebSockets.
+- Contributed to the friendship system, including friend requests and friend management.
+- Worked on message persistence, conversation history, and read/unread message handling.
+- Contributed to the recommendation system by implementing user preference calculation based on listening interactions.
+- Worked on PostgreSQL migrations and SQLx integration for the features I developed.

 ## Challenges Faced

 ### chsauvag